widnyana/widnyana.web.id/content/about.md

 weight=2
 +++

-I'm **Wid**nyana, a tech-agnostic guy with over 11 years of professional experience in the field of System Administration, Cloud Infrastructure, and Software Engineering.
+I'm **Wid**nyana, a System Architect building reliable, scalable systems that remain simple and maintainable at any scale.
+With 11+ years in cloud infrastructure, software engineering, and automation, I make technology quieter so teams can focus on what matters.

 I'm open to mentoring, partnering on side projects, brainstorming, beta testing new products, and writing.
 I'm also open for pro-bono activity, contact me if you need one.